ReflectIQBusiness/monai-arch-benchmark/Readme.md

 # MONAI Architecture Benchmark for 3D MSD Segmentation Tasks

+⚠️ This repository is maintained under a personal GitHub account.
+It is purely academic work developed at the Laboratory of Computer Sciences, Faculty of Sciences, Ibn Tofail University, Kénitra, Morocco.

 This repository contains the code for the study

 > **Architecture–Task Interaction Analysis in 3D Medical Image Segmentation